lopis/thirteen-terrible-stunts/README.md

 - Building collisions still sometimes hits from below
 - In falling building, character can get stuck in a bush in the start
+- Not adapted to difficulty:
+  - buildingClimbGame,
+  - buildingJumpGame,
+  - mattressGame,
+  - jumpingTrainGame,
+  - ropeJumpingGame,

 ## Inspiration